jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 use this script as it includes certain files (for example, .properties files) that you MUST have in the jar file for JFreeChart to function correctly.

+You can rebuild JFreechart including JavaFX support, for JDK/JRE 1.8 or later, using the build-fx.xml script.

 -----------------
 7. MAVEN POM.XML
 -----------------
 A Maven pom.xml is included in the distribution, and you can use this to build JFreeChart *without* JavaFX support.
-If you want to include the JavaFX support classes, you'll need to modify the pom.xml file accordingly.
+If you want to include the JavaFX support classes, you'll need to modify the pom.xml file accordingly (update the source level to 1.8 and remove the exclude from the maven-compiler-plugin).

 Both JFreeChart and JCommon are available on the Central Repository: